 Hestercombe is currently operating with a fraction of its usual staffing level, which means that we are still unable to open the Column Room Restaurant.
 We know that some visitors have unused Afternoon Tea vouchers, and we are more than happy to extend them – please contact our Visitor Reception team with your enquiry via email or phone 01823 413923.

-In the meantime, Afternoon Teas, Savoury Teas, Cream Teas and a range of hot and cold food from the Garden, from the Farm, from the Field and from the Sea are all available from the Stables Kitchen on the day of your visit.
+In the meantime, the Stables Cafe is serving Afternoon Teas, Savoury Teas, Cream Teas and a range of delicious homemade hot and cold food from the Garden, from the Farm, from the Field and from the Sea.
+All our food is available to order on the day of your visit.

 Visitors now do not need to book a gardens admission ticket to visit the Stables Cafe and Plant Sales area.
 However visits to the gardens and Hestercombe House & Gallery will still need to be pre-booked online before you arrive (same day bookings are now accepted).
 Find out more information about your visit.